 Urbana School District #116

-- Plans a program of study that, implements the “Illinois Common Core Standards,” and to the extent practicable, addresses the individual needs, interests, and abilities of the students.
+- Plans a program of study that, as much as possible, meets the individual needs, interests and abilities of the students as developing bilinguals.

 - Creates a classroom environment that is conducive to learning and appropriate to the maturity and interests of the students.

 - Understanding of or experience teaching of second language acquisition/learning.

 - Knowledge of English as a Second Language (ESL) strategies.

 - Prepares for classes assigned and shows written evidence of preparation upon request of immediate supervisor.